thomashzhang/thomaszhang.com/_posts/cysa+/2023-03-01-cysa-plus-glossary.md

 - **EDR** - Endpoint Detection and Response.
 - **ERM** - Enterprise Risk Management.
 - **ESA** - Enterprise Service Architecture.
 A framework for defining baselines, goals and methods used to secure a business.
+- **Fast Assessment Scan** - Fast version of a vulnerability scan (versions of hosts, minor vulnerabilities/ configuration issues).
 - **Fingerprinting** - Mapping out the layout of a device (open ports, OS version etc.).
 Contrast this to footprinting.
 - **Footprinting** - Mapping out the layout of the network.
 We're not focused on the details of a single device.
 Contrast this to fingerprinting.
+- **Full Assessment Scan** - Fully scans every single host.
+It's a lot more intrusive.
 - **Hashcat** - Password cracking tool (for passive cracking) of hashes.
 Installed by default on Kali Linux.
 Similar to John the Ripper.
 - **hPing** - Open source packet generator.
 Allows the user to craft packets.
 - **IoC** - Indicators of Compromise.
 - **John the Ripper** - Password cracking tool (reversing hashes), not diving too deep, see Hashcat for a rough definition.
+- **Maltego** - Maltego is software used for open-source intelligence and forensics, developed by Paterva from Pretoria, South Africa.
+Maltego focuses on providing a library of transforms for discovery of data from open sources, and visualizing that information in a graph format, suitable for link analysis and data mining.
+This is taken from [Wikipedia](https://en.wikipedia.org/wiki/Maltego).
 - **Maturity Model** - Part of ESA framework for how mature the frameworks are.
 There's a common one that's 5 levels with level 1 being very reactive in terms of security.
 - **MEF** - Mission Essential Function.
 Functions that can't be deferred on the business side.
 - **MITRE ATT&CK** - Essentially a database of all known attacks through all stages of the attack.
 This includes how to detect and stop these attacks.